 This integrated report contains forward-looking statements that reflect management's current views, plans, and expectations based on information available at the time of preparation.
-These forward-looking statements are not guarantees of future performance and involve known and unknown risks, uncertainties, future business desiries and other integral reports that they are the decisions, and other internal and external factores that may cause the Company's actual results, performance, achievements, or financial position to be materially different from any future results expressed or implied by these forward-looking statements.
+These forward-looking statements are not guarantees of future performance and involve known and unknown risks, uncertainties, future business decisions, and other internal and external factors that may cause the Company's actual results, performance, achievements, or financial position to be materially different from any future results expressed or implied by these forward-looking statements.